 33rd Wizz Air Budapest Half Marathon 9 September, Városliget (City Park)

 Central Budapest lanes are cleared of car traffic to give way to thousands of athletes running along Andrássy Avenue, the Chain Bridge and the Danube bank during the biggest half marathon event in Central Europe.

-National Gallop date to be announced, Heroes’ Square
+National Gallop 14-16 September, Heroes’ Square

 Hungary’s young jockeys gallop around Heroes’ Square, transformed into a one-of-a-kind racecourse for the weekend.
 Horses and riders zoom around the iconic Budapest monument to compete for the grand prize and national glory.